-Christine Harvey Horning is an adjunct assistant professor in the Criminal Justice Department at Western Oregon University, and has also been a member of its English Department.
+Christine Harvey Horning is an adjunct assistant professor in the Criminal Justice Department at Western Oregon University, and has also been a member of its English Studies Department.
 She has taught in Writing Programs at UC-Davis, the University of Oregon, and UC-Santa Barbara, whose focus was Writing Across the Curriculum.
 Bringing that emphasis to Western, she has developed writing courses specifically for CJ majors in professional (workplace) writing and writing about social justice issues.

 Ph.D.
 University of California-Davis: American Literature

 M.A.
 University of California-Davis: Literature

 B.A., summa cum laude, Michigan State University: English, minor in History